 Be Careful To Avoid Overdrafts In The Months Leading Up To Applying

-Since you’ll be providing your lender with a look into your checking and savings accounts, it’s crucial that your bank statements don’t reflect a pattern of your bank having to charge overdraft fees.
-If you’ve had multiple occasions when your account has become overdrawn, that’s likely to be interpreted by a potential lender as a red flag, and it could jeopardize your chances of getting approved.
+Since you’ll be providing your lender with a look into your checking and savings accounts, it’s crucial that your bank statements don’t reflect a pattern of overdraft fees.
+If you’ve had multiple occasions when your account was overdrawn, that’s likely to be interpreted by a potential lender as a red flag during the underwriting process, and it could jeopardize your chances of getting approved.

 Be Careful With Making Cash Deposits Before And During Verification

 As mentioned above, cash needs to have been deposited in your account a while before your mortgage application process begins in order to demonstrate your ability to save money.
 However, those cash deposits also need to be verifiable for them to be taken into consideration by the lender as part of your assets.

 While you’re preparing to apply for a mortgage, it might be wise to shift away from some of your cash-centered money habits and place greater focus on contributing to the assets that can be accounted for as part of your mortgage application.
 Only withdraw cash as needed, deposit checks directly into your bank account rather than cashing them and make it a priority to present yourself as the most financially stable and responsible applicant possible.

 Be Careful Moving Money Around During Verification

 If your lender has already started reviewing all of your asset statements, avoid making any major fund shifts between your bank accounts until the review is complete.
 In many cases, transferring money around in the middle of the verification process can result in the underwriter having to start the process over, which can delay your approval for a mortgage.